 WHAT IS THE DHC+ SUMMER SCHOOL?

 The DHC+ summer school is a week-long intensive training with renowned industry experts and academics in the field of District Energy.
-It provides students and young professionals with the opportunity to engage with and learn from experienced and reputed speakers helping develop an in-depth knowledge of the District Heating and Cooling sector.
+It provides students and young professionals with the opportunity to engage with and learn from experienced and reputated speakers helping develop an in-depth knowledge of the District Heating and Cooling sector.
 The purpose of the Summer School is to offer a unique course on district energy combining theoretical lectures with practical application, site visits and networking opportunities.

 Each year a theme is selected and participants face a challenge at the end of the week; the culmination of the lectures they and the group work they develop.
-For the 10th anniversary the Summer School will focus on “Transformation towards sustainable DHC” and will introduce the REWARDHeat Hackathon - Serious Game!
+For the 10th anniversary the Summer School will focus on “Transformation towards sustainable DHC” and will introduce the REWARDHeat Serious Game!

 Summer School participants will tackle a series of challenges related to the REWARDHeat solutions, by playing the newly developed Serious Game.
-Hackathon is an increasingly popular event format that encourages collaboration and teamwork, allowing students and professionals to test themselves in a competitive, but inclusive environment.
+It is an increasingly popular event format that encourages collaboration and teamwork, allowing students and professionals to test themselves in a competitive, but inclusive environment.
 At the same time, gamification has been identified as a viable teaching and learning method in higher education.
 The game will allow players to explore the interdependencies between technical, economic, ecological and sociopolitical aspects of a local heat network, as well as among different stakeholders (producers, consumers, government).
 The goal is to develop strategies for a successful transformation towards a decarbonised DHC system.